Sho-urya25/PDFMaker/README.md

 - ✅ Auto delete 30 days old files app specific folder
 - ✅ Able to save in downloads folder
 - ✅ Able to share directly from app itself
+## Updated
+- ✅ Able to load images from galery and able to crop it
+- ✅ Able to make pdf from gallery images

 ## Installation